 Salsa Heat Control

 However, what if you want to go the other way and dial it up?
-Try adding one or more extra jalapenos, or substitute a hotter pepper, like a cayenne or a Serrano.
+Try adding one or more extra jalapenos, or substitute a hotter pepper, like cayenne or serrano.
 I wouldn’t go too crazy with the heat though.
-Plum salsa is meant to compliment food, not overpower it.
+Plum salsa is meant to complement the food, not overpower it.

-Because a lot of the peppers heat is in the white pith, and the seeds, when you remove those, you have more control over the heat level.
+Because a lot of the heat of the pepper is in the white pith, and in the seeds, when you remove those, you have more control over the heat level.